fabianlee/amazon-book-scrape-ranking-php/README.md

 	/usr/bin/php5 /home/xxxxxx/insert-ranking-into-mysql.php

 Do not put these files into public_html, they go into home directory where they cannot be executed by end users.
+Replace the references to '/home/xxxxx' with your actual home directory.
+Place the DB credentials into insert-ranking-into-mysql.php.

 ### Displaying Charts in WordPress